Steps to using CRAFFT are outlined below:

 What is the appropriate patient age range for use of the CRAFFT screening tool?

-The CRAFFT Screening tool has been validated for 12-18 year old youths by researchers at the Center for Adolescent Substance Abuse Research, Boston Children’s Hospital.
+The CRAFFT Screening tool has been validated for 12-18 year old youths by researchers at the Center for Adolescent Behavioral Health Research (CABHRe), Boston Children’s Hospital.
 However, other established researchers have validated the CRAFFT for use up to the age of 26 years old.
 Please visit the CRAFFT Publications page to download PDF’s of our center’s research validating the CRAFFT screening tool.

 What are the advantages of using the CRAFFT Clinician Interview vs. the CRAFFT Self-administered Questionnaire?